Humanitarian and Compassionate

 After carefully considering all other available options, we made the decision to prepare and submit a highly complex and discretionary application for Permanent Residence under Humanitarian and Compassionate Grounds - a stream with historically low approval rates and a very high bar to meet in terms of eligibility.

 We commenced the lengthy and comprehensive process of preparing an H&C Application for the Applicant.
-We drafted several complex affidavits, outlining the events leading up the end of his Common-Law Partnership and documenting his active role as a parent to his Canadian child.
+We drafted several complex affidavits, outlining the events leading up to the end of his Common-Law Partnership and documenting his active role as a parent to his Canadian child.
 We obtained numerous letters of support from members of the community, as well as friends and Canadian co-workers attesting to the Applicant's strong character and his establishment here in Canada.
 We thoroughly and painstakingly documented every aspect of the Applicant's parenting life with his Canadian child through a multitude of exhibits and attestations.
 Finally, we drafted our submissions to Immigration, Refugees, and Citizenship Canada, outlining the legal basis for the Applicant's eligibility to apply under Humanitarian and Compassionate Considerations and presented legal arguments in support of the Applicant's hardship claims.

 We submitted the Application in February 2020.
 Prior to the expiry of the Applicant's Open Work Permit in June 2020, we commenced lobbying efforts with the Applicant's Member of Parliament to have his Approval in Principle Letter issued in order to facilitate the issuance of a new Open Work Permit for the Applicant while we awaited a lengthy decision.
 Those efforts were unsuccessful and the Applicant was forced to stop working and change to Visitor status in Canada.
 We continued to lobby and wait.